-It was then that it hit me – well, someone’s backpack hit me around the same time as well, but that’s not what I’m talking about – how major a Swiss tourist destination Jungfraujoch is.
+It was then that it hit me – well, someone’s backpack hit me around the same time as well, but that’s not what I’m talking about – how significant a Swiss tourist destination Jungfraujoch is.

-However, we found this to be completely unnecessary as we ended up taking an earlier train than planned which meant we didn’t even use the booking, and again on the way back, since we had not booked a seat, we weren’t bound by a reservation and could stay for as long as we desired.
+However, we found this to be completely unnecessary as we ended up taking an earlier train than planned which meant we didn’t even use the booking.
+And again, on the way back, since we had not booked a seat, we weren’t bound by a reservation and could stay for as long as we desired.

-Plan Your Time – Jungfraujoch comes loaded with a number of activities and options to see and do, so plan your time accordingly, dividing it among things that you really want to do and maybe even skipping one or two that don’t interest you.
+Plan Your Time – Jungfraujoch comes loaded with many activities and options to see and do, so plan your time accordingly, dividing it among things that you really want to do and maybe even skipping one or two that don’t interest you.
 Again, I cannot reiterate it more, if it’s a beautiful day, make the most of outdoor activities saving the indoor attractions for later.
 Keep at least 3-4 hours minimum to spend at Jungfraujoch – maybe even more if you want to have lunch.

 Jungfrau Panorama: A 360 degrees panoramic film is a nice breather as soon as you arrive on the top, but when you can see the real views, you won’t feel like looking at a screen for too long.

-Alpine Sensation: A walk through all the hardship that it took to reach to the “Top of Europe” and make Jungfraujoch possible.
+Alpine Sensation: A walk through all the hardship that it took to reach the “Top of Europe” and make Jungfraujoch possible.
 It’s a lovely homage to all the people that are responsible, especially those that lost their lives in the process, but also a celebration of human spirit.

 Sphinx: An International Research Station, an elevator ride up to this observatory is a must to take in the breathtaking views.

-Eat, Drink, and be Merry – Jungfraujoch comes prepared with multiple places to eat and/or drink, although they are a little expensive – blame it on the location.
+Eat, Drink, and be Merry – Jungfraujoch comes prepared with multiple places to eat and drink, although they are a little expensive – blame it on the location.
 If you do plan on saving some money, prepare sandwiches beforehand and keep snacks handy to munch on while there.

-Pay to Pee? – During my research on Jungfraujoch I remember coming across a few mentions that using the bathroom wasn’t free.
+Pay to Pee? – During my research on Jungfraujoch, I remember coming across a few mentions that using the bathroom wasn’t free.
 However, when we went there, we weren’t charged anything, so it’s a little up-in-the-air if you ask me.
 Nevertheless, keep some change handy in case there are charges.

-Stop and Look Around – Not exactly related to Jungfraujoch, but if you do go there, then try and make some time to stop and explore the villages that make this region one of the prettiest in the country.
+Stop and Look Around – Not precisely related to Jungfraujoch, but if you do go there, then try and make some time to stop and explore the villages that make this region one of the prettiest in the country.
 Wengen is a beautiful small village in the mountains and Lauterbrunnen boasts of having 70 odd waterfalls.
-Grindelwald is extremely picturesque and Interlaken, a proper city, is the hotbed for adventure activities in Switzerland.
+Grindelwald is exceptionally picturesque and Interlaken, a proper city, is the hotbed for adventure activities in Switzerland.
 If you arrive at Jungfraujoch early and leave by late afternoon, you can easily do at least one of the villages on your way back.

-To make your vacation memorable, stay in one of these villages – as we did in Lauterbrunnen – which not only reduces your train journey time, but also gives you ample opportunities to explore the region at a leisurely pace.
+To make your vacation memorable, stay in one of these villages – as we did in Lauterbrunnen – which not only reduces your train journey time but also gives you ample opportunities to explore the region at a leisurely pace.

-Jungfraujoch is an exhilarating affair that one should try and experience given the opportunity.
+Jungfraujoch is an exciting affair that one should try and experience given the opportunity.
 Excursions to peaks are everywhere in Switzerland, but each comes with a different “adventure” – the cable car rides of Matterhorn Express are so different from the less vertigo educing train ride to Jungfraujoch – which makes them unique.
 Jungfraujoch is a beautiful and enlivening day-trip, memories of which you are bound to cherish.